DilanCF/ENEE447-notes/lecture notes/Lecture26.md

 2. ABI
 3. API

-MOstly looking at type 1 implmentaiton
+Mostly looking at type 1 implementation
 * How do we make it happen?

 ![alt text](img/Lecture26/image.png)

-HW modification hlps with all the rest of them
+HW modification helps with all the rest of them

 ![alt text](img/Lecture26/image-1.png)

 Not practical since it is inefficient

-Difference between 1a b, in fulll, every abstraction gets emulated (could be using simulator).
-Trap and emulation most of the absrtascitons are done on the underkying HW
+Difference between 1a b, in full, every abstraction gets emulated (could be using simulator).
+Trap and emulation most of the abstractions are done on the underlying HW

-Binary code: Only the executable code is miodified.
+Binary code: Only the executable code is modified.
 Not something that needs to be done earlier.
 Could be doing something else

-Source code modification is not considered pure emulation: Cnanot taek something like Linux and consider it as it comes to you
+Source code modification is not considered pure emulation: Cannot take something like Linux and consider it as it comes to you

 ![alt text](img/Lecture26/image-2.png)

 Simple scalar simulators in 446, same thing being done here.
-Will take each instruciton and emulate it's function
+Will take each instruction and emulate it's function

 Adv.
 Can have a different ISA

 ![alt text](img/Lecture26/image-3.png)

-Only cetian insturciotns are emulated.
+Only certain instructions are emulated.
 The rest are run on hardware

 HArdware runs on Physical Kernel mode OR Physical User Mode

-The application program may do a systme call.
+The application program may do a system call.
 In that case, where will it go?
 * Syscall is decoded, and tries to run on HW.
 But, once we have identified it, we switch modes to physical KM, and try on the other layers.
 However, the only layer that is also in physical KM is the Hypervisor.

 ![alt text](img/Lecture26/image-4.png)